etwmc/Personal-HomeKit-HAP/README.md

 #PersonalHomeKit
-This is a dymanic version (runtime add/remove accessories/services).
+This is a dymanic version (the value of characteristics are based on which user start the request).
 For static version(MCU version), switch to the static branch
 Now support multiple characteristic, notify function

 Want to turn off the lights when everyone is out?
 How about closing the gas valve?
 Introduing a derived project: WiFi-Radar.
 No apps needed, no GPS tracing.
 All you need is a Wi-Fi network and a *nix running system https://github.com/etwmc/WiFi-RadarHAP